Education / Library / Ethics of extreme breeding

 For each image:

-• Then, tick which issues you think might arise from the below list:
+• Determine which health issues you think might arise.

 3